Rev. Sue MillerBorn

 Marylin Miller, RScP, is a licensed Religious Science practitioner at Center for Spiritual Living, Redding (CSLR).
 She worked for years as a clinical social worker with both children and adults prior to becoming a practitioner.
 She enjoys spending time with family, appreciating the natural world, playing music with various groups, working in animal rescue and participating in CSLR programs.
 Marylin serves as a prayer partner and teaches Science of Mind concepts, focusing on the direct experience of oneness and the truth of our wholeness.
 She is deeply grateful for the opportunity to assist others on their journey of growth and awakening.
 She loves participating with others in the process of unfoldment and it is her unshakable belief that every single one of us, no matter what our current circumstances or what has gone before, has an innate ability to heal and be open to the light of truth.

-In the late 1970s, while volunteering at a free clinic, Gloria Newton was recruited to help set up and staff the first federally-funded healthcare clinic in Marion County, Oregon to serve the influx of Southeast Asian immigrants displaced by the Vietnam war.
-Through this experience she met many wonderful people including the minister of the local Unity Church, who introduced her to New Thought teachings.
-In 1982, Gloria moved to from Willamette, OR to Redding, CA to accept a position with the County Hospital outpatient clinic, and joined Center for Spiritual Living, Redding (CSLR) the following year.
-With a MA in Education, she conducted workshops medical professionals, serving as training and exercise coordinator for the State Emergency Preparedness Grant, and Adjunct Faculty in Shasta College’s Division of Health Sciences.
-Gloria is currently enjoying retirement with her German Shepherd, Aristoo, and serving alongside her fellow Trustees CSLR to make a world that works for all.
+Gloria Newton spent her first thirty‐some years in the cool green of Oregon's Willamette Valley.
+In the late 1970's while volunteering at a free clinic, she was recruited to help set up and staff the first federally funded healthcare clinic in Marion County Oregon, established to serve the influx of Southeast Asian immigrants displaced by the Vietnam war.
+Through this experience she met many wonderful people including the minister of the local Unity Church who introduced her to New Thought teachings.
+In 1982 she moved to Redding to accept a position with the County Hospital outpatient clinic.
+She earned a MA‐Ed from Simpson University combining her nursing and education skills to conduct workshops and training for medical professionals, serving as training and exercise coordinator for the State Emergency Preparedness grant and adjunct faculty in the Health Sciences Division of Shasta College.
+She is currently enjoying the freedom of retirement with her German Shepherd Puppy‐Aristoo.
+Gloria joined the Center in 1983 and looks forward to serving with a committed board team to model a world that works for all.

 Diana Woolfstead was born and raised in Shasta, CA, where she attended elementary school and high school, before leaving for University of Nevada at Reno, where she graduated with a BS in Home Economics & Textiles in 1973.
 Later that year she married Fred Pillon, and moved to Oakland, CA. Building on a background in Business and Early Child Education, Diana worked for Capwell’s, a Carter Hawley Hale Company.
 In 1982, Diana and Fred welcomed the arrival of their daughter, Lauren.
 In 1988, she married Roy Woolfstead, and continued working in the San Francisco Bay Area for 15 years.
 In 1989, she Roy moved to Redding, CA, and in 1990 the couple celebrated the birth of their son, Cameron.
 In 1995, Diana began working at Grant School, and retired 21 years later in 2016.